brianhill/astronomy/daily_schedule_term_5.md

 ### Week 6 &mdash; Chapters 8 and 9 &mdash; The Asteroid Belt, The Kuiper Belt, and Other Planetary Systems (Exoplanets)

-* Tuesday, April 20 &mdash; The Gas Giants &mdash;
+* Tuesday, April 20 &mdash; The Asteroid Belt, the Kuiper Belt
-* Friday, April 23 &mdash; The Asteroid Belt, the Kuiper Belt, Exoplanets
+* Friday, April 23 &mdash; Other Planetary Systems

 ### Week 7 &mdash; Astrology in Shakespeare